Trade roles with QBuild

 I joined QBuild as an apprentice 14 years ago.
 During that time no two days or projects have been the same.
 So far it has been a rewarding career where different projects introduce you to different skills.
 I enjoy the variety of work and being able to work outside and use my hands.

-I have delivered everything from government employee housing condition assessments at Thursday Island, to the Townsville TAFE building fit out, as well as working on school upgrades and urgent maintenance and repairs to local social housing properties.
+I have delivered everything from government employee housing condition assessments at Thursday Island to the Townsville TAFE building fit-out as well as working on school upgrades and urgent maintenance and repairs to social housing properties.

 Cheri – carpenter, leading hand, Sunshine Coast